 Three types of measurement attributes can be provisioned:

-• attributes are active readings from the device
+are active readings from the devicelazy

-• static_attributes are as the name suggests static data about the device (such as relationships) passed on to the context broker.
+are as the name suggests static data about the device (such as relationships) passed on to the context broker.

-Note: in the case where individual ids are not required, or aggregated data is sufficient the attributes can be defined within the provisioning service rather than individually.
+can be defined within the provisioning service rather than individually.

 3 Request: